xvzc/SpoofDPI/docs/user-guide/cli-reference/system-proxy.md

 Specifies whether to automatically set up system-wide proxy. `(default: false)`

+!!! important
     This option is currently only supported on `macOS`

 ## Usage